topherCantrell/ChroniclesOfPiggie/05-SmufferKate/README.md

 ![](smuffer1.jpg)
 ![](smuffer3.jpg)

-“She’s trying to smuffer me with the pillows!”
+"She’s trying to smuffer me with the pillows!"
 He exclaims.

-“Piggie,” I say, “you can’t breath!”
+"Piggie," I say, "you can’t breath!"

-“I know!
+"I know!
 That’s what I’m telling you!
-She is trying to smuffer-kate me!”
+She is trying to smuffer-kate me!"

-“No,” I explain, “You have no lungs!
-You CAN’T breath!”
+"No," I explain, "You have no lungs!
+You CAN’T breath!"

 Piggie stops to consider that.
 He looks at me, then back to the pillow mound, then back to me.

-“Oh!”
-He laughs, “In that case, never mind!”
+"Oh!"
+He laughs, "In that case, never mind!"
 He dives onto the mound and squirms into a crease between two of the pillows.
-The mound grunts and shudders for a moment — then falls silent after a long “ahhhhhh”.
+The mound grunts and shudders for a moment — then falls silent after a long "ahhhhhh".

 ![](smuffer2.jpg)